SummaryRead the full fact sheet

 - Talk to your lecturers about your concerns and issues related to off-campus study.

 Sometimes, you may feel that the stress of study isn’t worth it or you can’t see a way to deal with problems that arise.
 It is normal for your motivation to drop at times.
 However, don’t be in a hurry to withdraw or leave your course.
 Take your time, but also find out the key dates for withdrawal and any penalties that may apply.

 - Remind yourself of your reasons for choosing to study.
 Don’t let stress take your focus off your long-term goals and ambitions.
 Get some support so that you can keep going.

-- Talk over your problems and concerns with lecturers, student counsellors, the disability officer and other support staff at your tertiary institution.
+- Talk over your problems and concerns with lecturers, student counsellors, the disability officer or other support staff at your tertiary institution.

 - Seek advice from equity staff, student counselling or student support services if you have experienced harassment or bullying.

 - Review your workload.
 Make sure that poor time-management skills are not to blame for your stress.

 - Remember that quitting isn’t the only option.
 After careful review, you may decide that you can’t cope with your current workload.
-You could reduce your study load or take a leave of absence.
+You could reduce your study load, or take a semester break or intermission from study.
 Consult with the student administration for more information.

 - Don’t rush into a decision, but make sure you find out about the university census dates (the deadlines for finalising your enrolment and fees for each teaching session) so you understand the timeframe you have in which to make decisions.

 - Take the time to get advice, weigh up the options and then follow through – for example, if you feel you are doing the wrong course, make a time to see a career counsellor and plan what you might do about it.